sqlxpert/lights-off-aws/README.md

 the instructions in the sample template, [lights_off_aws_cloudformation_ops_example.yaml](cloudformation/lights_off_aws_cloudformation_ops_example.yaml)

-Once all resource definitions and permissions are correct, Lights Out will update your stack according to the schedules in your stack's `sched-set-Enable-true` and `sched-set-Enable-false` tags, preserving the previous template and the previous parameter values but setting the value of
+Once all resource definitions and permissions are correct, Lights Off will update your stack according to the schedules in your stack's `sched-set-Enable-true` and `sched-set-Enable-false` tags, preserving the previous template and the previous parameter values but setting the value of